vinceimbat/vinceimbat/content/talahardin.md

 I revisit what were planted rhythmically to tend to them, re-walking once verdant valleys and creating trails through my footsteps—trails that connect what later become [seedlings](tags/seedlings.md).
 I am bound to re-walk these trails and re-walk them again, until what were planted have grown into [evergreens](tags/evergreens.md).

-One day, I will be surrounded by [[thoughts/my forest garden of the mind|a forest garden of the mind]], and everything will finally make sense.
+One day, I will be surrounded by [[my forest garden of the mind|a forest garden of the mind]], and everything will finally make sense.

 I walk only to find answers to one question: [[how to live|how to live?]]